Dipsingh/dipsingh.github.io/_posts/2023-03-04-Intro-to-Gravity-Model.md

 $$

 We know that demand at $v$ reduced from $$D_{v} \hspace{1mm}  to \hspace{1mm}  D'_{v}$$, so $$D_{v}-D'_{v} \ge 0$$.
 Rest of the terms are also positive.
-So we prove that $c_{iv} \ge b_{ij}$.
+So we proved that $c_{iv} \ge b_{ij}$.

 # Conclusion
-We presented model classification into three categories: purely temporal, purely spatial and spatio-temporal models.
-Gravity model is spatial model and we presented a brief intro of Gravity model and how it applies to IP traffic matrix.
-Gravity model usefulness comes from it's simplicity and google's latest sigcom paper suggest that there inter-block traffic follows Gravity model, so there is certainly real life example of Gravity model.
-We looked at sample code for generating Gravity model traffic and then expanded the proof given in the appendix.
+We presented model classification into three categories: purely temporal, purely spatial, and spatio-temporal models.
+The gravity model is a spatial model, and we presented a brief intro to the Gravity model and how it applies to the IP traffic matrix.
+The gravity model usefulness comes from its simplicity, and google's latest sigcom paper suggests that their inter-block traffic follows the Gravity model, so there is undoubtedly a real-life example of the Gravity model.
+We looked at a sample code for generating Gravity model traffic and then an expanded proof for the Gravity model.

 # Appendix